Get Connected and Grow Professionally

-Beyond available jobs, Upstate South Carolina offers a variety of resources to help you find a rewarding job and grow in your career.
+Beyond available jobs, Upstate South Carolina offers a variety of resources to help you grow in your career and build connections in the community.
 Our business community takes pride in its spirit of collaboration and leadership development.
 We’re high achievers who believe firmly that helping others succeed is time well-spent.
 Young professional happy hours and networking events are well-attended, and a variety of training and continuing education programs are available to help you accelerate your career potential.
 So, clip in and start climbing—we’ll be your belay.

 Facts + Figures